OFS/linux-dfl/Documentation/fpga/fpga-sec-mgr.rst

 Sysfs Attributes
 ================

-The API consists of two groups of sysfs attributes as described below.

-1. Files in the *security* sub-directory can be used to read security information including: Root Entry Hashes (REH), Cancelled Code Signing Keys (CSK), and the flash update count for FPGA images.

-2. Files in the *update* sub-directory can be used to instantiate and monitor a secure update.
+The API includes a sysfs entry *name* to export the name of the parent driver.
+It also includes an *update* sub-directory that can be used to instantiate and monitor a secure update.

 See `<../ABI/testing/sysfs-class-fpga-sec-mgr>`__ for a full description of the sysfs attributes for the FPGA Security